jpcoliveira/PopularMoviesApp/README.md

 # PopularMoviesApp
+This is a basic example mvp project of popular movies in android

-Insira sua API_KEY no build config
+For requests in API use API_KEY in build config